consoledotdev/home/content/tools/server-monitoring.md

 Nagios XI.
 This is a UI on top of the Nagios Core backend.

 Nagios comes from an era of individual servers that sit around for a long time.
-It’s architecture is based on a pull model where a central Nagios server connects to agents running on each node, triggering a check cycle and then returning the results.
+It's architecture is based on a pull model where a central Nagios server connects to agents running on each node, triggering a check cycle and then returning the results.
 This model struggles in modern cloud environments where instances are ephemeral, especially with containers.

 Everything is defined on a check level in config files, including alerts, which limits the flexibility over simple threshold-based monitoring.
-As such, it’s difficult to recommend Nagios for modern deployments given the sophistication of the alternatives like Grafana, Prometheus and InfluxDB.
+As such, it's difficult to recommend Nagios for modern deployments given the sophistication of the alternatives like Grafana, Prometheus and InfluxDB.